Mizrakjian/advent-of-code/aoc_2020/README.md

     if (value == 270) ^ (action == "L"):
         waypoint *= -1  # if 270 deg xor left: flip the previous quarter turn
 ```
+## Day 13: Shuttle Search
+Some modulo math and alignment of bus schedules today.
+I do need to think of another way to standardize these scripts other than putting in the same boilerplate part_1 and part_2 functions.
+I'll do that when I get all my testing up and running.
+My current implementation will also break on any non-int output so I need to plan for string / ASCII-art output as well.